MuhammadDF/comp423-course-notes/docs/tutorials/rust-setup.md

 ---

-## Part 4: Pushing to Github
+## Part 4: Pushing to GitHub
-You can now run the following commands in order to push your amazing new Dev Container project to Github for the world to see
+You can now run the following commands in order to push your amazing new Dev Container project to GitHub for the world to see!

 ``` bash
 git add . # this is for staging your changes